Firefox Vs Brave: Which is the better browser for you in 2024

 Firefox offers a set of security capabilities that every internet user appreciates: phishing and malware protection, websites/web forgery blocking a reported attack, and user warning when they are attempting to install add-ons.

 Firefox is relatively lightweight in comparison to its competitors.
-Firefox has “Content Block,” which allows users to block all browser detections from tracking by times.
+Firefox has “Content Block,” which allows users to block all browser detections from tracking by time.

 Additionally, Firefox enables users to partition their browsers and prevent third-party platforms such as Facebook from tracking their activity outside of Facebook.